The Arrest and Your Mugshot..

-You can file a Petition to Expunge, which is technically a request to have your record be sealed and removed from public access, through the state’s Justice Department.
-You will need to file the paperwork for the petition to the court and may take several steps to complete.
+You can file a Petition to Expunge, which is technically a request to have your record sealed and removed from public access, through the state’s Justice Department.
+You will need to file the paperwork for the petition to the court and it may take several steps to complete.

 Expungement eligibility in the United States varies by state and by the nature of the offense that was charged against you.
 Generally, criminal charges such as murder, felonies, rape, and the like are ineligible for the petition.
 You must contact the local court website that handled your case to check if your case is permitted to apply for this petition.
 When eligible, you can file a petition usually by downloading the form from their site.

 Ultimately, it is the judge to decide on whether your petition is granted or denied, and once granted, this will effectively take down your mugshot, along with all the charge information available from the public access.

 If you cannot put up to the quite lengthy Expungement proceedings, you can always hire a private lawyer to help you write a demand letter to the mugshot website, for your photo to be taken down.
 Your attorney would usually create a threat letter to sue the website for privacy claim and demands for your information to be barred from their site.
 However, you must remember that legally speaking, unless you have been awarded for Expungement, your information

 is a public property and that filing a lawsuit won’t typically guarantee that your information will be ceased from being shared on the world wide web.